1. Introduction

 2.6 Director of Medical Education

-The expected standards of the Director of Medical Education (DME) are set out in the Learning and Development Agreement (LDA) between HEE and the LEP.
+The expected standards of the Director of Medical Education (DME) are set out in the Learning and Development Agreement (LDA) between NHS England and the LEP.

-The Director of Medical Education is responsible for maintaining and developing the profile of medical education in each LEP, and for ensuring the delivery of the LDA (Educational Contract) in conjunction with HEE.
+The Director of Medical Education is responsible for maintaining and developing the profile of medical education in each LEP, and for ensuring the delivery of the LDA (Educational Contract) in conjunction with NHS England.

 Each individual is responsible for maintaining and developing the profile of medical education with the LEP, ensuring quality control processes of training to local, regional and national standards and providing an annual report to the Postgraduate Dean for Medicine.
 In some cases these roles may be undertaken by the Postgraduate Clinical Tutor.
 The DME may also be responsible for signing the LDA, Education Contract on behalf of the LEP.